Recipe by Chef Cindy

 - Clean, half & seed the peppers.
 Cut into thin strips.

-- Rinse & dry cilantro and microgreens.
-Chop cilantro.
+- Rinse & dry microgreens.

 - Trim the stem and spine of the collard green leaves.